angadhn/MySite/_notes/inflatable von Braun Stations.md

 Today's technocultural space community of thinkers has conjured or realised astonishing visions like the Apollo program and reusable rockets in the $$20^{th}$$ and $$21^{st}$$ centuries.
 The technical community no longer battles claims of heresy but politics, as if fighting to overcome the limits of physics isn't hard enough.
-Bureaucratic operators seek short-term justifications for projects and hinder progress towards sci-fi realities of large scale space travel and habitation{% sidenote 'inflatables-2' "not so for space data services, as satellites have been miniaturised, commodified, and productised out of the hands of governments."%}, branding these pursuits as potentially irresponsible to justify with taxpayer money.
+Bureaucratic operators seek short-term justifications for projects and hinder progress towards sci-fi realities of large scale space travel and habitation[^2], branding these pursuits as potentially irresponsible to justify with taxpayer money.
 Governments want to solve the flat-lining productivity problem[^1] but want to do so without investing in visions of a limitlessly abundant future.
 Meanwhile, private investors want rapid returns on investment while making bold claims, like wanting flying cars but getting $$140$$ characters, extending the participation in space progress to mostly the superwealthy.

 From hereon, this post will focus on the radical notion of space superstructures, such as rotating wheel space stations, that expand our presence in various Earth orbits and then extend our reach to go deeper into space.
-The post mostly argues for a focus on developing inflatable technologies to realise these structures in the near-term but it is possible that this is too ambitious a goal.
-Note that other options for realising space superstructures (e.g., robots) are not really considered here but are generally important.
+The post mostly argues for a focus on developing inflatable technologies to realise these structures in the near-term but it is possible that this istoo ambitious a goal.
+Note that other options for realising space superstructures
+(e.g., robots) are not really considered here but are generally important.
 Along the way, readers may find claims that explain why supporting the development of space superstructures in the near-term is potentially valuable and socially